How to Perform Plasma Upper Eyelid Tightening For The First Time

 One of the most common aesthetic practitioners' initial challenges is that they are not confident carrying out their first plasma eyelid tightening procedures on their own.
 This webpage will clarify this question and, as we will see, it is relatively easy to carry out your first eyelid tightening in complete safety.

 As we have already learned, the preferred technique for upper eyelid tightening is the spot mode or the spot operation.
 This has been used extensively around the world and is very easy to learn.
 There are other ways to use plasma for eyelid tightening like the spray operation, but this is not always straightforward to learn.

 When you start using plasma for eyelid tightening for the first time you should use low-intensity treatment.
 There is no clear-cut distinction between low/medium/ high-intensity treatments.
 A low-intensity treatment can fall into a medium intensity treatment only changing a few parameters of the treatment like duration of the arc and/or distance between the spots.
 Similarly, a medium intensity treatment can fall into a high-intensity treatment and vice versa a high intensity treatment con become a medium intensity treatment too by changing some parameters.

-Even if there is no clear-cut definition of low, medium and high intensity treatments it is easy to recognise the intensity of the specific treatment by looking at them as they are being performed.
+Even if there is no clear-cut definition of low, medium and high-intensity treatments it is easy to recognize the intensity of the specific treatment by looking at them as they are being performed.
 At live training sessions, you are shown how these types of treatments are performed on one person only, this webpage will show you several examples so that you will have more reference experience in order to perform these types of treatments in complete confidence and safety.

 Given the number of examples you will be able to watch in this webpage and our YouTube Channel, you will be equipped with the tools you require to recognise the difference between the different types of intensity treatments and learn how to carry them out for the first time.